-Neonatal nursing master's programs instruct already registered, bachelor's degree-holding nurses on how to care for newborns and infants.
-These nurses develop skills for working with high-risk, recurrently ill or critically ill babies.
-They also might study certain business topics, including economics and finance, as they relate to the health care industry.
+In neonatal programs students might study certain business topics, including economics and finance, as they relate to the health care industry.
 Graduates of these programs might find work as nurse practitioners.

-Neonatal nursing students must typically complete 600 hours of hands-on training, which usually consists of four clinical practica.
-Additionally, students learn researching strategies and study such course topics as:
+Neonatal nursing students learn researching strategies and study such course topics as:

 - Heredity factors and DNA